Update 2019-01-28: I am writing a book on how to reproduce my setup on Debian Buster. Consider the

 Before proceeding, make sure you check this short blog post of mine about how I use GNU Stow with my dotfiles.

 All packages are in place.
 Now we need the dotfiles to complete the process.
 As I tend to tweak things here and there, I link you to the current version of my dotfiles, which is v2.1.0.
 You must download that version, decompress it in your

 $HOME directory, rename it “dotfiles-prot” (or something that works for you), and then prepare to run the following (here is the canonical link to my dotfiles, if you wish to clone the repo).

-# switch your current directory to my dotfiles cd ~/dotfiles-prot # use stow to create symlinks # all parts of the working environment go to their right place # here are my essentials stow bin bspwm cli-tools colours extra fonts gtk shell polybar vim xorg music
+# switch your current directory to my dotfiles cd ~/dotfiles-prot # use stow to create symlinks # all parts of the desktop session go to their right place # here are my essentials stow bin bspwm cli-tools colours extra fonts gtk shell polybar vim xorg music

 After running the